hamzamushtaq840/langchain-medical-assistant/README.md

-# AI Medical Assistant 🩺
+# MedSynth - AI Medical Assistant 🩺

 Hey there!
 This is a professional-grade Medical RAG (Retrieval-Augmented Generation) system.
 Think of it as a clinical pharmacist consultant in your pocket!
 It uses the MedQA dataset from [Huggingface](https://huggingface.co/datasets/medalpaca/medical_meadow_medqa) and Google's Gemini 2.5 Flash to give you solid, evidence-based answers to tricky medical questions.